PASwd4/ThinBot/README.md

 $ npm install
 $ nodejs main.js
 ```

 Note: some installations of Node.js will use the `node` command rather than `nodejs`

+##Issues

+- If you have issues when running such as `Error: Cannot find module 'blessed'`, then try installing the module manually by using `npm install blessed` while in the project's root directory.
+If that doesn't work, manually download <a href="https://github.com/chjj/blessed">blessed</a> and add it to the `node_modules` folder inside the project.

+- If the edges of boxes are letters rather than lines, you should try removing the whole project and starting over, running `npm install` and then `npm install blessed` in that order.

 ##Commands